Deep Physics: Waves and Oscillations for Talented High Schoolers

 1. Simple Harmonic Motion

-2. Damped and Driven Oscillations
+2. Damped, Driven, and Nonlinear Oscillations

-3. Mechanical Waves
+3. Mechanical Waves and the Wave Equation

 5. Standing Waves and Normal Modes

-6. Reflection, Refraction, and Diffraction
+6. Refraction, Diffraction, Doppler, and Dispersion

 The specific topics, and the depth given to each, may shift depending on class priorities and the dynamics of the cohort.
-The destination, a working understanding of oscillations and waves from the simple harmonic oscillator through standing waves and diffraction, stays the same.

 Schedule, Pricing & Enrollment